abdelrahman-t/death-by-acid/README.md

 ## Implementation
 This seems simple enough, right?

-A typical solution in Java or Python would something like the following:
+A typical solution in Java or Python would be something like the following:

 Let's assume that you are using MySQL ([Most popular database](https://insights.stackoverflow.com/survey/2019) at the time of writing this post) for your application.